Refinitiv/ngx_http_websocket_stat_module/README.md

-# NGINX module showing websocket connection and traffic statistics
+# NGINX module websocket connection and traffic statistics

 Nginx module developed for logging and displaying statistic of websocket proxy connections traffic.